Why Choose IronOCR Over Tesseract

 Tesseract

-- Work with Interop layers -- many found on GitHub are out of date with unresolved tickets, memory leaks, and console warnings
+1. Requires working with Interop layers.
+Many found on GitHub are outdated with unresolved issues, memory leaks, and console warnings.

--- May not support .NET Core or Standard - Work with the command line EXE -- difficult to deploy and constantly interrupted by virus scanners and security policies
+2. Working with the command line EXE is difficult to deploy and can be interrupted by virus scanners and security policies.

 IronOCR